beat

 - (intransitive) To move with pulsation or throbbing.

-- (transitive) To win against; to defeat or overcome; to do better than, outdo, or excel (someone) in a particular, competitive event.
+- (transitive) To win against; to defeat or overcome; to do or be better than (someone); to excel in a particular, competitive event.

 - Jan had little trouble beating John in tennis.
 He lost five games in a row.